vtex/action-sonarqube/README.md

 # SonarQube Action
-> This project is a working in progress and is subject to breaking changes.

 This is a Github action that runs the [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) and add SonarQube Issues as annotations in your pull requests.